schavan78/Big-Data-Group16/README.md

 ## Communication plan
 We plan to communicate 3 times per week through zoom or in-person meetings based on the availability of the group members.
 The meetings will last for 2-3 hrs each.
 ## Data Resource
-There are four dataset provided by Walmart:
+There are four datasets provided by Walmart:
 [Link for the dataset](https://www.kaggle.com/competitions/walmart-recruiting-store-sales-forecasting/data)

 The dataset from Kaggle is used for this project.
 The dataset contains historical sales data from 45 stores located in different regions.
 Each store is further divided into departments.
-It has three different csv files features, stores and sales data.
+It has three different CSV files features, stores, and sales data.

 |Column Name      | Description   |                                                                                        Type   |